 Custom Colors:

-I haven't tried it, but I hear it's possible to mix cutom colors by removing the tips and carefully pouring the ink into an empty or low marker and giving it a thorough shake.
+I haven't tried it, but I hear it's possible to mix custom colors by removing the tips and carefully pouring the ink into an empty or low marker and giving it a thorough shake.

 Canvas & Paper: